matplotlib/matplotlib/doc/users/event_handling.rst

 The :class:`~matplotlib.backend_bases.PickEvent` which is passed to your callback is always fired with two attributes:

-- ``mouseevent`` : the mouse event that generate the pick event.
+    ``mouseevent`` the mouse event that generate the pick event.
 The mouse event in turn has attributes like ``x`` and ``y`` (the coords in display space, eg pixels from left, bottom) and xdata, ydata (the coords in data space).
-Additionally, you can get information about which buttons were pressed, which keys were pressed, which Axes the mouse is over, etc.  See :class:`matplotlib.backend_bases.MouseEvent` for details.
+Additionally, you can get information about which buttons were pressed, which keys were pressed, which :class:`~matplotlib.axes.Axes` the mouse is over, etc.  See :class:`matplotlib.backend_bases.MouseEvent` for
+	details.

+    ``artist``
-- ``artist`` : the :class:`matplotlib.artist.Artist` that generated
+	the :class:`~matplotlib.artist.Artist` that generated the pick
-  the pick event.
+	event.

 Additionally, certain artists like :class:`~matplotlib.lines.Line2D` and :class:`~matplotlib.collections.PatchCollection` may attach